ISISComputingGroup/ibex_developers_manual/MercuryiTC.md

 #### Setup

 To activate a card you must set the related IOC macro.
 The macro sets the final part of the front panel name.
-The front panels are called `Mercury - Front Panel <I> - Temp <N>.vi` where <I> is the Mercury index (also the IOC index) and <N> is the card index 1 for the first temperatue card, 2 for the second etc. The following macros set the <I> for the 4 possible IOC slot:
+The front panels are called Temperature: `Mercury - Front Panel <I> - Temp <N>.vi` where <I> is the Mercury index (also the IOC index) and <N> is the card index 1 for the first temperatue card, 2 for the second etc. The following macros set the <I> for the possible IOC slot:

 | Macro | Usual Value | IOC Name |
 | ----  | ----------- | -------- |